The article includes the following parts:

-- Narrow or Weak AI is the current generation of AI that we usually interact on a day to day bases.
+- Narrow or Weak AI is the current generation of AI that we usually interact with on a day-to-day basis.
 Apple’s Siri, Chess, E-Commerce purchasing suggestion, and similar applications fall under Narrow AI.

-- General AI is where the machine performs intellectual tasks with efficiencies as of humans.
+- General AI is where the machine performs intellectual tasks with efficiency as humans.
 Researches are underway to achieve General AI.

 - Super AI will be the machines that could surpass human intelligence and is still a theoretical concept.